jdjakub/ThingLabII/readme.md

 (FileStream fileNamed: 'Things.v2.st') fileIn
 ```

-Current errors are first "failed to resolve constraints" (ignore) and then related to graphics API changes.
+Current errors are first "failed to resolve constraints" (ignore) and then related to graphics API changes when clicking on UI elements.

 NB: Fixing these errors has been a *delight* compared to every other programming system I've ever used, because it's a live homogenous system, I can edit the code in the debugger and restart from that stack frame, inspect/browse anything and it was all pretty intuitive for me to figure out ... hence why I have the zeal of a new convert.
 The future has been here for 44 years, obscured by history, bad business decisions and Worse Is Better...